XDEVS-PRO/XDEVS-website/README.md

 Just specify extension after "```" for example js or html.
 Then you can write file name into [ ] (if needed).

-If you want to know more about .md look at <a href="https://www.markdownguide.org/basic-syntax/">this</a>
+If you want to know more about .md look at <a href="https://www.markdownguide.org/basic-syntax/">this</a>.

+## Edit Article

+When you need to edit article the most easiest way is open project in dev mode via `npm run dev` then go the page with article and double click on it to open text-area.

+There you can easly edit .md.